lyra55945/asadtech-project/README.md

 Project Overview
 This web application is designed for easy, secure tracking of personal income and expenses, specifically for users handling transactions in Kenyan Shillings (Ksh).
-Intended for students, staff, and stakeholders at ASAD TECH, it offers an offline, browser-based solution focusing on privacy, simplicity, and usability.
+Intended for The admin, staff and stakeholders at ASAD TECH, it offers an offline, browser-based solution focusing on privacy, simplicity, and usability.
 All data is handled client-side and cleared upon logout to ensure confidentiality.

 Features